lucaswerkmeister/tool-lexeme-forms/README.md

 It’s best to reach out to the maintainer(s) in advance, though, to see if the contribution is likely to be accepted or not.

-Additions or changes to the templates or translations should always be made on-wiki (see [above](#templates)), not sent as patches.
+Additions or changes to the templates should always be made on-wiki, as mentioned [above](#templates).
+(If you really want to, you can send corresponding patches as well, but again, it’s best to reach out in advance.)

+The translations are automatically updated from translatewiki.net;
+only `en.json` and `qqq.json` should be changed directly in this source code repository.

 ## License